Azure/azure-quickstart-templates/splunk-on-ubuntu/README.md

 This template deploys Splunk Enterprise on Ubuntu VM with 2 data drives in RAID0 configuration.
 The template also provisions a storage account, a virtual network with subnets, public IP address, and network interfaces required.

-The instance has SSH port 22 open as well as port 8000 for HTTP, 9997 for TCP receiver traffic, and 8089 for Management.

 Once the deployment is complete, Splunk Enterprise instance can be accessed using the configured DNS address.
 The DNS address will include the `dnsDomain` and `location` entered as parameters in the format `{dnsDomain}.{location}.cloudapp.azure.com`.
-If you created a deployment with the dnsName parameter set to "splunk" in the West US region you could access Splunk Enterprise VM at `http://splunk.westus.cloudapp.azure.com:8000`.
+If you created a deployment with the dnsName parameter set to "splunk" in the West US region you could access Splunk Enterprise VM at `https://splunk.westus.cloudapp.azure.com`.

+The instance has the following ports open:
+* 22 for SSH
+* 443 for HTTPS
+* 8000 for HTTP
+* 9997 for TCP receiver traffic
+* 8089 for Splunkd Management

 NOTE: The template uses Splunk's default certificates to enable HTTPS which will create a browser warning.
 Please follow instructions in Splunk Docs to secure Splunk Web [with your own SSL certificates](http://docs.splunk.com/Documentation/Splunk/latest/Security/SecureSplunkWebusingasignedcertificate)